 We are subject to a number of federal and state consumer protection laws that extensively govern our relationship with our customers.
 The Dodd-Frank Act established the Consumer Financial Protection Bureau ("CFPB") with powers to supervise and enforce consumer protection laws.
 The CFPB has broad rule-making authority for a wide range of consumer protection laws that apply to all banks and savings institutions, including the authority to prohibit "unfair, deceptive or abusive acts and practices."
 The CFPB also has examination and enforcement authority over all banks and savings institutions with more than \$10 billion in assets for certain designated consumer laws and regulations.
 The other federal banking agencies enforce such consumer laws and regulations for banks and savings institutions under \$10 billion in assets.
-These and other federal laws, among other things, require disclosures of the cost of credit and terms of deposit accounts, provide substantive consumer rights, prohibit discrimination in credit transactions, regulate the use of credit report information, provide financial privacy protections, prohibit unfair, deceptive and abusive practices and restrict our ability to raise interest rates and charge NSF fees.
-A significant portion of our noninterest income is derived from service charge income, including NSF fees, which represented 19.4% of our noninterest income for the year ended December 31, 2020.
+These and other federal laws, among other things, require disclosures of the cost of credit and terms of deposit accounts, provide substantive consumer rights, prohibit discrimination in credit transactions, regulate the use of credit report information, provide financial privacy protections, prohibit unfair, deceptive and abusive practices and restrict our ability to raise interest rates and charge non-sufficient funds ("NSF") fees.
+A significant portion of our noninterest income is derived from service charge income, including NSF fees, which represented 14.7% of our noninterest income for the year ended December 31, 2021.
 Violations of applicable consumer protection laws could result in enforcement actions and significant potential liability from litigation brought by customers, including actual damages, restitution and attorneys' fees.
+In addition, we are subject to political pressures that could limit our ability to charge for NSF and overdraft fees.

 In addition, the Durbin Amendment is a provision in the larger Dodd-Frank Act that gave the Federal Reserve the authority to establish rates on debit card transactions.
 The Durbin Amendment aims to control debit card interchange fees and restrict anti-competitive practices.
 The law applies to banks with over \$10 billion in assets and limits these banks on what they charge for debit card interchange fees.
-If the Company's assets exceed \$10 billion, the Durbin Amendment will reduce the Company's income from debit card interchange fees by approximately \$17 to \$20 million annually in subsequent years based on current volume.
+If the Company's assets exceed \$10 billion, the Durbin Amendment will reduce the Company's income from debit card interchange fees by approximately \$22 to \$24 million annually in subsequent years based on current volume.